Mpox no longer a global emergency, WHO says - The Boston Globe

 Advertisement

-He said at a media briefing on Thursday that his expert committee had concluded that the recent dramatic decline in cases, with about 90% fewer cases in the last three months, was no longer an acute concern.
+He said at a media briefing on Thursday that his expert committee had concluded that the recent dramatic decline in cases, with about 90 percent fewer cases in the last three months, was no longer an acute concern.

 “We now see steady progress in controlling the outbreak based on the lessons of HIV and working closely with the most affected communities,” Tedros said.
 “I’m pleased to declare that the mpox is no longer a global health emergency.”
 He added that the feared backlash against the communities most affected by the outbreak “has largely not materialized.”